 The study shows clear expectations for a shift from primarily physical testing to more digital and virtual testing as a complement to physical testing - that is, hybrid testing (see Figure 1).

 "In my opinion, we're seeing this shift towards more digital testing methods because businesses are being pressured to get onto the market faster and with greater confidence.
-The traditional 'trial and error' approach is time-consuming and costly in terms of man-hours and engineers alike," says Petersen.
+The traditional 'trial and error' approach is time-consuming and costly in terms of man-hours and engineers alike," says the project manager.

 "A more hybrid, more digital approach to product development allows a business to achieve a shorter time-to-market, and costly physical prototypes are replaced with computerised testing.
 That way, the business's investments and employees - often its most critical resource - can scale a lot better."